Picnic fever is surging. A decades-old basket brand thinks it can make a comeback - Local News 8

 But even under the new ownership, basket sales dwindled until Longaberger filed for bankruptcy and went out of business.

-That could have spelled the end of the brand if Xcel Brands, whose portfolio includes other struggling retail brands like Isaac Mizrahi, Judith Ripka and C. Wonder, hadn’t stepped in late last year.
+That could have spelled the end of the brand if Xcel Brands, whose portfolio includes once struggling retail brands like Isaac Mizrahi, Judith Ripka and C. Wonder, hadn’t stepped in late last year.

 Xcel is changing up Longaberger’s strategy.
 In addition to bringing back the baskets, Longaberger now offers a variety of home décor, kitchen, and lifestyle products like tableware and cushions in order to appeal to a broader demographic.